kimhclassroom/ics4u-portfolio-site-github-pages-MysteriousAlpaca/index.md

-# Hi, I'm <Your Name>
+# Hi, I'm <Dylan Wang>
-Welcome to my ICS4U portfolio.
-I’ll use this site to post my work and reflections.
+This is my ICS4U portfolio repository, I will use it throughout the school year and potentially after as a collection of my work, reflections, and other assets.

 ## Highlights
 - 🔧 Project 1: *(title)* – *(1–2 lines about what it does)*